ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 datagram is successfully processed.
 Therefore, a SCONE packet always needs to be coalesced with other QUIC packets.

-A SCONE packet is defined by the use of the longer header bit (0x80 in the first byte) and the SCONE protocol version (0xTBD in the next four bytes).
+A SCONE packet is defined by the use of the long header bit (0x80 in the first byte) and the SCONE protocol version (0x6f7dc0fd or 0xef7dc0fd in the next four bytes).
+The 7-bit Rate Signal value can be extracted by combining the low 6 bits of the first byte with the most significant bit of the version field.
 A SCONE packet MAY be discarded, along with any packets that come after it in the same datagram, if the Source Connection ID is not consistent with those coalesced packets, as specified in {{packet}}.